 Behavioural changes are an important factor for City Pub Group to meet our reduction targets.
-By encouraging employees to 'turn stuff off', we are aiming to reduce our energy usage by 10%.
+By encouraging employees through our 'turn stuff off' campaign, we are aiming to reduce our energy usage by 10%.
+Monthly energy communication including energy usage, energy saving tips, social initiatives, and monthly ESG Teams calls with managers were introduced as part of a campaign to promote behavioural change relating to energy usage.